What is Dual Listing?

-A depositary receipt differs from a dual-listed company since it is not an actual stock; it simply represents a stock.
+A depositary receipt differs from a dual-listed company since it is not actual shares in the company; it simply represents shares.
 Depository receipts can, however, be converted to shares through a conversion process.

 Another difference between the two is that a depositary receipt is issued by a third party rather than the company itself.

 Dual-listed stocks tend to be more liquid than depositary receipts.
 They are, however, exposed to greater settlement risk since the different listings may need to go through the re-registration process.
 It makes trading of the same security across exchanges less smooth.